Free Worry Jar Printable for Kids: Managing Big Feelings

 Author: Dr Lucy Russell, Clinical Psychologist

-A printable worry jar a visually appealing image of a jar that you can print (and laminate if you choose).
 The idea is to write down any concerns or worries on small pieces of paper and place them in the “jar”.

-The worry jar printable gives your child a sense of control over difficult emotions, and over time will instil a vital life skill: The ability to compartmentalise and manage worry by deliberately separating it from your mind.
+The worry jar printable gives your child a sense of control over difficult emotions, and over time will instil a vital life skill: The ability to manage worry by deliberately separating it from your mind.

 This will have lasting positive effects on mental and emotional well-being.
-It’s an all-round win!

 A girl writing

-Free Printable Worry Jar Worksheet
+Worry Jar Worksheet

-Download Your Free Printable PDF Here
+Download Your Free Printable Worry Jar PDF Here

-Download your free printable worry jar to help your child successfully manage their big emotions and mental clutter.
 These printable worksheets are a great way to engage anxious kids of all ages in a reflective yet hands-on mindfulness activity.

 Print out the free printable worry jars on page 5 and the “worry slips” on page 4 as many times as you wish!